 - Make sure users are aware that you can help them create or edit their XID profiles.

 - Be approachable to users who may wish to come to you with XID-related questions.

-- Verify a user's physical credentials (ID, email, etc.) before creating a managed XID for him/her.
+- Verify a user's physical credentials (ID, email, etc.) before creating a managed XID.

-- Verify a user's physical credentials (ID, email, etc.) before editing his or her XID.
+- Verify a user's physical credentials (ID, email, etc.) before editing any XID.

-- Be willing to control of a user's XID to another manager if the user feels the other manager is better suited to help him or her.
+- Be willing to transfer control of a user's XID to another manager if the user feels the other manager is better suited to help them.

-- Set expiration dates on XIDs that you control.
+- Set expiration dates on all XIDs that you control.

 - Be available to reset XID passwords at users' request.

 - Do not share your manager credentials with anyone unless you are acting as part of a group — and, if so, share only with bona fide group managers.

 As the owner of an application that supports XIDs, what are my responsibilities?